 Libya is facing an armed insurrection.
 This is not a peaceful protest.

-What is taking place in Libya is a carefully staged and strategically planned armed insurrection backed by the U.S. and E.U. whose objective is not “democratization” but regime change and the takeover of Libya’s vast oil reserves.
+What is taking place in Libya is a carefully staged, strategically planned armed insurrection, backed by the U.S. and E.U.

-Yesterday Muammar Gaddafi’s son, Saif al-Islam, said that the situation in his country is different from the situation in Tunisia and Egypt because Libya’s instability was caused by terrorist groups.
+Yesterday, Muammar Gaddafi’s son, Saif al-Islam, said that the situation in his country is different from that in Tunisia and Egypt because Libya’s instability was caused by terrorist groups.

 Libyan opposition groups include: